Southern Railway 1401: Revenue service

 No. 1401 was the forty-sixth member of the Ps-4 class and was one of the second batch built in 1926.
-It along with sister locomotives Nos.
-1393, 1394, 1402, and 1403 were initially based at Atlanta in SOU's Atlanta division to run between there and Salisbury, North Carolina, pulling the railroad's premier mainline passenger trains such as the Crescent Limited, the New Yorker, the Peach Queen, the Piedmont Limited, and the Washington-Atlanta-New Orleans Express.
+It along with fellow Ps-4 locomotives Nos.
+1393, 1394, 1402, and 1403 were initially based in Atlanta on SOU's Atlanta Division to run between there and Salisbury, North Carolina, pulling the railroad's premier mainline passenger trains such as the Crescent Limited, the New Yorker, the Peach Queen, the Piedmont Limited, and the Washington-Atlanta-New Orleans Express.
 Salisbury is the place where the Atlanta-based Ps-4s were swapped out with the Spencer-based Ps-4s, Nos.
-1395-1400 and 1404, running to Washington, D.C. every 150 mi, depending on the stops for refuel.
+1395-1400 and 1404, running to Washington, D.C. every 300 mi or 150 mi depending on the stops at Monroe and Greenville for refuel.
 (Note: The other Ps-4s pulled the Birmingham Special and Memphis Special passenger trains between Washington, D.C. and Monroe, Virginia, including the Aiken-Augusta Special between Washington, D.C. and Charlotte, North Carolina.)
-At that time, its maintenance site was at SOU's South (Pegram) Shops in Atlanta.
+SOU's South (Pegram) Shops in Atlanta were responsible for maintaining the Ps-4s, including No. 1401, running between Atlanta and Salisbury.

-The SOU allowed their engineers, firemen, and workshop employees to have the freedom to decorate the Ps-4s with two brass candlesticks flanked on their headlight, a brass spread eagle ornament mounted in front of their smokebox door above the headlight, and Masonic emblems to make them look more elegant and ornate.
-As such, during the 1930s, No. 1401 gained a CNO&TP "bowtie" style number plate, which was commonly used on SOU's subsidiary CNO&TP steam locomotives, including the Ps-4s Nos.
-6471–6482.
+The SOU allowed their engineers, firemen, and workshop employees to decorate the Ps-4s with two brass candlesticks flanked on their headlight, a brass spread eagle ornament mounted in front of their smokebox door above the headlight, and Masonic emblems to make them look more elegant and ornate.
+As such, during the 1930s, No. 1401 gained a Cincinnati, New Orleans and Texas Pacific (CNO&TP) "bowtie" style number plate, which was commonly used on SOU's subsidiary CNO&TP steam locomotives.
+(Note: This also include Ps-4s Nos.
+6471–6482.)
 This also makes No. 1401 the only SOU principal region Ps-4 to adorn it.